m2ai-lab/RDMatcher/README.md

   - `mcf`: use min‑cost‑flow sparse solver (requires `ortools`)
   - `gower_weights`: per‑feature weights passed to GowerKNN
     - Preferred: dict keyed by *original* feature names.
-      - Numeric feature: provide a number (applies to the transformed column used for matching).
+      - Numeric feature: provide a numeric value (applies to the transformed column used for matching).
-      - Categorical feature: provide either a number (applies to all children) or a dict of child weights.
-Child keys may be full processed names or suffixes; missing children default to 1.0 with a warning.
+      - Categorical feature: provide either a numeric value (applies to all children) or a dict of child weights.
+Child keys may be full processed names (e.g., raceeth_White) or suffixes (e.g., White).
+Only two levels are supported.
+If you omit some child weights, RDMatcher will warn and default missing children to 1.0.
     - Legacy: list/tuple/ndarray is accepted but order‑dependent; length must match the exact feature column order used for matching or it will raise.
-  - `n_jobs`, `streaming`, `stream_block_size`, `memory_limit_gb`, etc. — see docstrings and function signatures for details.
+Make sure to check the log files to ensure the weights are applied correctly.
+  - `batch_size`: batch size for neighbor/distance computations
+  - `safe_matches`: number of guaranteed "safe" matches to secure before further allocation (defaults to n_neighbors)
+  - `n_jobs`: concurrency control for neighbor/distance computations.
+Default is 1 (single-threaded).
+Set to -1 to use all CPUs, or >1 to specify a fixed number of threads.
+Note: for shared clusters, prefer explicit values (e.g., n_jobs=4) rather than -1.
+  - `streaming`: 'auto'|'on'|'off' (default 'auto').
+When 'on' streaming top‑k (block-wise) is forced; 'off' disables streaming; 'auto' enables streaming when the estimated full query×control distance matrix exceeds stream_threshold_gb.
+  - `stream_block_size`: integer (default 50000).
+Number of control records processed per streaming block when streaming is enabled.
+Smaller blocks reduce peak memory but increase overhead.
+  - `stream_threshold_gb`: float (default 1.0).
+When streaming='auto' this threshold (in GB) determines whether to use the streaming path for a given query batch.
+  - `parallel_chunk_size`: integer (default None).
+Controls the per-worker query chunk size used by the internal thread pool — i.e., how many queries each worker handles at once.
+Smaller values give finer parallelism but higher scheduling overhead.
+  - `memory_limit_gb`: float (default None).
+Preferred kwarg to set the memory-warning threshold (in GB) for vectorized block merges.
+If unspecified the code will fall back to the RD_MATCHER_MEMORY_LIMIT_GB environment variable and then to 4.0 GB.
+Use this kwarg to avoid mixing env vars and API args.

 Additional concurrency notes for Gower distance
 - The Gower prefilter (kneighbors) can run in parallel across query chunks when `n_jobs > 1`.
 This is implemented with a thread pool and avoids copying large arrays between processes.
-Parallel runs increase peak memory usage; RDMatcher emits a warning if estimated temporary memory exceeds the memory limit.
+Because each worker allocates temporary buffers of size roughly (chunk_size × n_controls), parallel runs increase peak memory usage.
+The library will emit a warning if estimated temporary memory exceeds the default 4 GB.
+- The cdist() method (used as a fallback in some assignment code paths) will only parallelize when n_jobs > 1 and the pairwise problem size n_queries × n_references is larger than 1e5 (heuristic).
+Otherwise cdist remains single-threaded to avoid overhead on small calls.
-- When streaming is enabled, RDMatcher processes the control pool in blocks of size `stream_block_size` and maintains per‑query top‑k candidates incrementally.
-This avoids allocating a full query×control distance matrix and reduces peak memory use.
+- When streaming is enabled (or forced), RDMatcher processes the control pool in blocks of size `stream_block_size` and maintains per-query top‑k candidates incrementally.
+This avoids allocating a full n_queries×n_controls distance matrix and can drastically reduce peak memory use.
+- The `memory_limit_gb` kwarg controls when the block-wise per-row merge falls back from a fast vectorized merge to a memory-safer per-row merge.
+Set it explicitly when calling rare_matching to ensure reproducible behavior across runs and avoid reliance on environment variables.

 Note: `replacement=True` is not implemented (will raise NotImplementedError).
 Use `replacement=False`.

 Method behavior note:
 - `method='propensity'` requires that propensity scores/logits are present in the preprocessed data (column `propensity_logit`).
 Run `matcher.fit_propensity_model()` before calling `rare_matching` with `method='propensity'`.
+It works buy setting the weights for all features besides the `propensity_logit` to 0.
-- `method='multi'` will use propensity if present but does not require it.
+- `method='multi'` is the default and will use all features specified on class construction.

 ## Math: Gower distance (implementation details)